mimiyin/collective-play-s18/README.md

       * Spoken Word
       * Singing
 #### In-Class
-   * Tech Tutorials
-      * Git
-      * Deploying to the web: Digital Ocean
    * Exercise: Collective Drawing
    * Collecting the next layer of input (ie. meta-data)
    * Code Examples:
       * Pollacky
       * Texteoke
       * Finger Drumming
+   * Tech Tutorials
-      * Albers Choral Wheel
+      * Git
+      * Deploying to the web: Digital Ocean
 #### Assignment: Express yourself
    * Re-work your hello world example to be more expressive
+   * Please bring ear-bud headphones for your mobile device to class next week.

 ***